FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Conclusion

 \section{Conclusion}

-We introduced a novel video demoiréing method called FPANet by proposing the following three components: (i) Frequency Selection Module (FSM), (ii) Cross Scale Fusion Module (CSFM), and (iii) Post Align Module (PAN).
-FSM utilizes amplitude and phase components in the frequency domain to address undesired color changes and large-scale moiré patterns, while CSFM is used to capture multi-scale features to recover both global and fine-grained features.
+We introduced a novel video demoiréing method called FPANet by proposing the following two components: (i) Frequency Selection Fusion (FSF) and (ii) Post Align Module (PAM).
+In proposed FSF block, FSM utilizes amplitude and phase components in the frequency domain to address undesired color changes and large-scale moiré patterns, while CSFM is used to capture multi-scale features to recover both global and fine-grained features.
 Lastly, PAM is utilized to align features from multiple consecutive frames with reduced visual artifacts.
 We demonstrated the effectiveness of using our proposed method with a public video demoiréing dataset called VDmoire, and ours generally outperforms existing state-of-the-art approaches in terms of various image and video quality metrics, such as PSNR, SSIM, LPIPS, FVD, and FSIM.